 Though it may seem like a lot of work to make these portobello vegan tacos, each recipe component comes together quickly and efficiently (the rice can be prepared while the crema and portobellos rest) and can be prepared in advance.

 Since it is quite easy to find gluten-free, dairy-free corn tortillas (though some brands do add wheat flour) and pico de gallo at the store, we’ve given a shortcut option to use store-bought in the recipe below.
-But Rika’s original recipe includes the from-scratch recipes for those, too!
+However, Rika’s original recipe includes the from-scratch recipes for those, too!
 I’ve included links to her homemade corn tortillas and pico de gallo, should you be feeling ambitious.
-If you avoid corn, too, simply serve these portobello vegan tacos in lettuce wraps.
+They can be used to make other vegan tacos, like these Easy Lentil Tacos by Kristen at A Mind “Full” Mom.
+But if you avoid corn, too, simply serve these portobello vegan tacos in lettuce wraps.

 Special Diet Notes: Spicy Portobello Vegan Tacos

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegan / plant-based, vegetarian, and generally top food allergy-friendly.

 - 3 6-ounce containers plain dairy-free yogurt (So Delicious Plain Cultured Coconut Milk] used here)